Instructions for Authors

 of the condition/treatment.

 Case reports should not exceed 1000 words and 10 references, and should include a brief summary of no more than 150 words that will be freely available online.
-You will be asked for more detailed information on submission, eg, title, authors and affiliations; you can also upload images, multimedia files, etc.
+You will be asked for more detailed information on submission, eg, title, authors and affiliations; you can also upload images, multimedia files, etc. Please note that Case Reports should examine between 1 and 3 individual cases; if your manuscript examines 4 or more cases, please submit as a Case Series submission type instead.

 Letters in response to articles published in JNIS are welcome and should be submitted electronically via the journal website.
 Contributors should go to the abstract or full text of the article in question.
 At the top right corner of each article is a "contents box".
 Click on the "eLetters: Submit a response to this article" link.
 Letters relating to or responding to previously published items in the journal will be shown to those authors, where appropriate.